Kalenoff/Kalenoff/README.md

 - 👋 Hi, I’m Roman Kalenoff,
-- 👀 I’m interested in machine learning, knowledge representation, NLP and more.
+- 👀 I’m interested in machine learning, knowledge representation, system engineering and more.

 <!---
 Kalenoff/Kalenoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.